trumpfheller/trumpfheller.github.io/testing/bt_scenario_ClassicBluetooth.md

 ---

-### Cleanup:

-* Often you don't need to do these two steps every time but keep in mind that this is the best case scenario:
-  * Disconnect Devices: Disconnect the devices once testing is complete.
-  * Clear Logs: Ensure that any logging or monitoring data is properly cleared or archived.

 ### Expected Results:

 * Consistent Throughput: The data transfer rate should be consistent with the expected rate and should not fall below a specified threshold.